adnilsson/Bank2YNAB4/README.md

 ## Why YNAB4?

 Besides the whole UX aspect, YNAB4 was great for two reasons.
 1. One-time cost.
 2. Data stored locally, with the option of uploading to Dropbox.

 The new, web-based YNAB follows a monthly supscription model.
 Paying $7 to make my monthly budget just does not make sense for me.
 Also, I don't want to be forced to store all my bank data in their servers.

 ## Installation

 1. Clone or download the repository
-2. Refer to the user Guide
+2. Refer to the User Guide

 ### Requirements